Online Fair Allocation of Perishable Resources: Achieving the Optimal Trade-Off Via Perishing-Aware Guardrails

 \begin{lemma} $\E_N$ holds with probability at least $1-\delta$. \end{lemma}

 The main challenge in analyzing $\E$ lies in showing that $\Pupper_t$ is indeed a pessimistic estimate of our algorithm's future perishing.
 To upper bound the amount of unallocated resources that perished between $t$ and $T-1$, we must account for both the uncertainty in arrivals and the realized order in which resources perished, and relate these two sources of uncertainty to the time at which the algorithm intended to allocate these resources.
-Establishing this upper bound hinges upon the careful construction of the ``slow'' consumption process, which decouples future perishing from future allocations to compute $\overline{P}_t$.
+Establishing this upper bound hinges upon the careful construction of the ``slow'' consumption process.
+In particular, leveraging $\tau_b(t \mid \underline{X}, \sigma)$ as an upper bound on the time that each unit is allocated by our algorithm, our bound on the number of units that perish from $t$ onwards is a sum of independent random variables that is decoupled from the algorithm's past (and future) decisions, thereby allowing us to tractably obtain tight bounds on the true perishing process.
 We formalize these ideas in \cref{lem:p_upper_bound}.

 \begin{lemma} Given $\E_N$, $\E_{\overline{P}}$ holds with probability at least $1-\delta$. \end{lemma} \begin{rproofof}{\cref{lem:p_upper_bound}} We prove the claim by induction.

 \textbf{Base case:} $t=0$.
 Since $\Pupper_0 = B$ by definition, we have $\Pupper_0 \geq \PUA^{alg}_{\geq 0}$ trivially.